 pointer-events, you should know that with

 pointer-events: none, which is the most encountered declaration, you can remove mouse events for current page navigation for example.
-In this case, we removed mouse events for the right triangle pseudo element to avoid accessibility issues.
+In this case, we removed mouse events for the right triangle CSS pseudo-element to avoid accessibility issues.

 As a side effect, if an element has